The coastal village of Blue Horizon Bay, a suburb of The Nelson Mandela Bay Metro, is situated a mere 35 km from the heart of Port Elizabeth.

 The legal responsibility for the beach below the village is fully vested with the local Metro (Coastal Management).
 Its legal obligations are guided primarily by the provisions of the Seashore Act and the Marine Living Resources Act.

-The village has a well-stocked convenience store, a small restaurant, and a delightful pub, but it is also within easy reach of several major shopping and business precincts in PE.
+Blue Horizon Bay Village has a well-stocked convenience store, a small restaurant, and a delightful pub, but it is also within easy reach of several major shopping and business precincts in PE.

 The infrastructure exists to enable residents to access emergency medical or security help.